Skip to main content

 Downtrend: YES price consistently falling

-• Market becoming less confident
+• Market growing less confident

 Sideways: Price moving in a range

-• Market uncertain, waiting for information
+• Market is uncertain, waiting for new information

 • Good for range trading strategies